cbrown5/cbrown5.github.io/_posts/2018-03-24-ridge-to-reef-management.md

 ---
-title: The fallacy of the 90 hour work week
+title: Ridge to Reef management approaches for tropical catchments
 layout: default
 category: Research
 published: TRUE
 ---

-# Ridge to Reef management approaches For Tropical catchments
+# Ridge to Reef management approaches for tropical catchments

 The nascent field of Ridge to Reef management aims to help plan for the impacts of land-use change and pollutant runoff on coastal marine ecosystems.